 Marcus Semien has a ‘burning desire to be great.’
-This season, he’s been a star.
+This season, he has been a star.

 Oakland hitting coach Darren Bush would set up the pitching machine at high velocity, aim it at the top of the zone and have his hitters see high fastball after high fastball until they grew more comfortable with the pitch.

-He urged players to stop trying to elevate those pitches, but rather to control the barrel of the bat and let the pitcher provide the launch angle.
-Semien said he watched many of his Oakland teammates, like Matt Olson and Matt Chapman, start to handle those pitches more regularly.
+He urged players to stop trying to elevate those pitches but rather to control the barrel of the bat and let the pitcher provide the launch angle.
+Semien said he watched many of his Oakland teammates, such as Matt Olson and Matt Chapman, start to handle those pitches more regularly.
 But no one took to it quite like Semien, who is slugging .644 against fastballs in the upper third of the strike zone this year.

 “It’s going to sound corny,” Bush said.
 “But Marcus just has a burning desire to be great.
 He is going to figure out how to be successful.”